KygoSkyrus/skychat/NOTES.md

 -[need testing] for firebase db
 - add a feedback account named "skychat" by default in chat

+- on signin in there is a stilll issue its not redirecting and needs a refresh
 - add description in index
+- if collections cannnot be restrictced, than encrypt msgs
+- do input sanitizationq

 **Style**
 - [done]u can try a techy UI with matt or sharp balck clr , can combinate it with red or yellow  or purple like the old one